 WHAT TO EXPECT

-- On the big day, make sure your daughter is happy, healthy, well-fed, and rested.
+- On the big day, make sure your child is happy, healthy, well-fed, and rested.
 Bring a favorite toy along for comfort and security.

 - Pick out a pair of earrings.